v1ggs/gulp-website-builder/gulp-wsb/build-modules/devinfo/README.md

 Find all settings in the `config.js` file.

-Everything is configurable.
+> Everything is configurable.

+---

-Configuration files (`config.js`) should be well commented for explanations.
+> Configuration files (`config.js`) are commented for explanations.
+That should be enough for those familiar with Gulp and JavaScript.

 ## USAGE